ddeutils/ddedocs/docs/abstract/data_warehouse/index.md

 Databases of various _Enterprise Resource Planning (ERP)_ systems, _Customer Relationship Management (CRM)_ systems, and other forms of _Online Transactional Processing (OLTP)_ systems.

-EDW is the most preferred form of data storage today due to its ability to scale storage requirements up or down as per the business and data requirements.
-This means that an EDW is capable of providing unlimited storage to any enterprise

 !!! note